 - 3. Every inmate without a high school diploma is to have the opportunity to earn a GED diploma.
 It is estimated that over 700 inmates earned their GED diploma in 1980.
 The weakness of the GED program is in the area of time (the waiting period) for students to obtain information concerning passing or failing the GED. - Every inmate is to have the opportunity to learn a vocational trade and to assist with job placement services.
-This goal was 20 percent post-secondary education program encompassed about 1,000 students in 1980.
-Most of the post-secondary education programs were planned so the students could earn an associate degree, since the average length of stay is over two years.
+This goal was 20 percent education programs were planned so the students could earn an associate degree, since the average length of